-Fisher Island, the famous retreat a short ferry ride from Miami, features a private beach, bird sanctuary, and homes which have fantastic views of the ocean and the city’s skyline.
+Fisher Island, the famous retreat a short ferry ride from Miami, features a private beach, bird sanctuary, and homes which have fantastic views of the ocean and the city skyline.
 This project was no exception, and we designed it with the intention to frame these views and also to display our longstanding client’s unique collection of art and love of birds.
-The home is a resort-like sanctuary – a second home with all of the comforts of their fulltime home, with a bit of tropicality, soft coastal timelessness and cozy glamour.
+The home is a resort-like sanctuary – a second home with all of the comforts of their fulltime home, with a bit of tropicality, soft coastal timelessness and cozy glamor.

-The colors in this room are our take on the popular palette typically associated with costal living: blue and green with white and beach-like beige.
+The colors in this room are our take on the popular palette typically associated with coastal living: blue and green with white and beach sand -like beige.
 We were inspired by, simply, the key factors of a good room – comfortable places to sit and visit, surfaces to put a drink, attractive things to look at, and ideally, a view.
 A custom low table with an off-white Moroccan tile top is the heart and center of this space framed by a set of four custom club chairs based on a design by Milo Baughman and upholstered with an embroidered fabric by Maharam.

 The most dynamic aspect of the living room besides the wonderful views is the wall of chalk board that is regularly changed by a local artist.

 Our clients collect art and our brief for their apartment called for us to create interiors that feature their videos, paintings, drawings and sculptures deftly, without making the rooms museum-like.
-The blue piece to the left is a video installation by MARCK of a lady swimming.
+The blue piece to the left is a video installation by MARCK of a woman swimming.
 Hunt Slonem painted the bunnies.

 There are many places for dining in this home, and the kitchen island is great for informal lunches and dinners.
 The rattan stools were made by Bielecky Brothers and offer warmth and texture against the white cabinetry.
 The kitchen has some of the best views and is relatively set back from the living room, which gives the two spaces their own character.